Back to Blog

 Key Insight

-The Friction Cost: Every second of lag, every confusing dropdown, every failed submission is a micro-aggression against your employee's productivity and morale.
-Bad UX is a tax on culture.
+The Friction Cost: Every single second of navigational lag, every confusing dropdown menu, every frustrating failed form submission—these are not mere annoyances; they are insidious micro-aggressions against your employee’s productivity, resilience, and fundamental morale.
+Bad UX isn’t just inefficient; it imposes a tangible, often unrecognized, tax on your organizational culture.

 Read This Next